StorjOld/dataserv-client/README.rst

 Optionally set a cold storage payout address.
 You can set a counterparty wallet address here.
-All configuration mest be done before starting the node.
+All configuration must be done before starting the node.

 ::